theodubus/pdf2book/README.md

 Before assembling the booklets, you may want to cut the edges of the sheets with a guillotine paper cutter (or something similar) for each booklets to make them the same size once you fold them.

+This is if you want a hight quality result, but if you don't care about the quality, you can just staple the sheets together and it will work too.

 It's important to keep in mind that in case the original PDF pages are of varying sizes, a few of them might get cropped or not show correctly.
 The software endeavors to adjust the size based on the most frequently occurring page size in the input PDF file.

 <div align="right" style="display: flex">